glhr/rasa_project/user_data/user_data.md

 - locate
 - can you find me [something](undefined_object)  please
 - Show me the brown circle
+- Where is the yellow duck?
+- identify yellow duck
+- Show me the yellow duck
+- Can you identify the orange orange?

 ## intent:deny
+- Stop
 - nonono do **** instead
 - no no no no stop that
 - stop robot